soarodrigo0/ebook2audiobook/README.md

 - 4gb RAM minimum, 8GB recommended
 - Virtualization enabled if running on windows (Docker only)
-- CPU copmatible, GPU recommended
+- CPU compatible, GPU recommended

 > [!IMPORTANT]
 **Before to post an install or bug issue search carefully to the opened and closed issues TAB<br>